 The knowledge and energy of the guides and rangers is contagious; they possess an incredible understanding of the chimps.
 Chimpanzees are very social creatures with complex hierarchies and relationships, and the guides were amazing at identifying individuals for us and talking us through their complex family tree.

-Nothing can adequately conveys the feeling when you first find the chimps in the forest.
+Nothing can adequately convey the feeling when you first find the chimps in the forest.
 We were crossing a stream, and suddenly, Ninian looked behind him, and there they were, a small group sitting close to the trickling stream we had just crossed.
 It was a spine-tingling moment.
 We watched as they groomed, snoozed and foraged – we listened as they drummed out distinct rhythms on the broad bases of the ancient trees.
 We watched mothers feed their babies and chastise them if they strayed too far.
 It was magical!

 Lara